Lampungese Costume and Popular Lampung Batik Motifs

 The fishermen in the Lampung area are represented by this Lampung batik design, which may be explained as follows: Ships play an essential role in the lives of the people who live in Lampung, Indonesia.

-The sea serves as the province's western and southern boundaries, as well as its eastern and southern boundaries.
+The sea serves as the province's western and southern boundaries and its eastern and southern boundaries.
 In addition, there are several big rivers in the city of Lampung.

-It is no surprise that the ship or boat is a mode of transportation and trade that is utilized on a regular basis.
+It is no surprise that the ship or boat is a mode of transportation and trade that is utilized regularly.

-The picture of the ship, which appears to be sailing, as well as the décor next to it, are both really attractive.
+The picture of the ship, which appears to be sailing, and the décor next to it are both attractive.
 Lampung is well-known for its use of this pattern.

 The Lampungese Batik Motif of the Tree of Life

-People in Lampung think the Hayat motif, which is sometimes called the Tree of Life, has a lot of important philosophical meanings, like the following:
+People in Lampung think the Hayat motif, which is sometimes called the Tree of Life, has a lot of critical philosophical meanings, like the following:

 - The heavenly tree